r-kan/Quant-in-R/README.md

 Would you like to believe a strategy is good when someone throws it to you and claims that it is good?
 I hope not.
 Next, I would like to present R programs to show the quality of SHY, basically in terms of returns on investment.
 The result will also be compared with one of the most popular long-term investment target in Taiwan stock market, the 0050 ETF.
 I believe in this way using R, to think and evaluate financial decisions before adopting them, gives invaluable benefit.

-Besides, web visualization by <a href='https://github.com/rstudio/shiny'>Shiny</a> is also one of the next demonstration.

 # More advanced R programs
 For future plan, I will present programs utilize more advaned R features on the following:
 * Probability Distributions